donovanxie/ZYBO-Z7-20-Sonar-Distance-Warning-System/README.md

 - Reads distance from the Pmod MAXSONAR.
 - Updates the SSD and OLED RGB display in real-time based on distance thresholds.

+## Getting Started
+### Building the Hardware (Vivado)
+1. Open the Vivado Project from SonarProjectSV/ folder and locate the .xpr file
+2. Import the hardware design and develop the application.
+3. Build and generate the bitstream (the .xsa file).

+### Building the Software (Vitis)
+1. Open the Vitis and build the platform project based on the .xsa file.
+2. Locate the main.c file from Sonar_SV_SSD_New/src/main.c and paste the C code into your Vitis.
+3. Build and program the ZYBO Z7-20 board.
+4. Have fun and make your own adjustments freely as you wish.